-In the 1950s, Mahalia Jackson performed at Carnegie Hall and at the Newport Jazz Festival, becoming the first gospel performer to do so.
-She was a Grammy award winner and was inducted into both the Gospel Music Hall of Fame and the Rock and Roll Hall of Fame.
-Months after collapsing at her final performance in Munich, Germany, she died in Chicago at the age of 60.
+Jackson's awards included a Grammy and induction into both the Gospel Music Hall of Fame and the Rock and Roll Hall of Fame.
+Months after collapsing at her final performance in Munich, Germany, she died in Chicago on January 27, 1972 at the age of 60.

 Laurraine Goreau, Just Mahalia, Baby: The Mahalia Jackson Story (Waco: World Books, 1975); www.galegroup.com/free_resources/bhm/bio/jackson_m_htm

 BlackPast.org is an independent non-profit corporation 501(c)(3).
 It has no affiliation with the University of Washington.
 BlackPast.org is supported in part by a grant from Humanities Washington, a state-wide non-profit organization supported by the National Endowment for the Humanities, the state of Washington, and contributions from individuals and foundations.